MicrosoftDocs/learn-scaffolding/content-templates/intro-to/6-summary.md

 <!-- 2.
 Show how you solved the scenario problem(s)---------------------------------------------------

-    Goal: Describe how you applied the decision criteria to the scenario problem(s)
+    Goal: Briefly summarize how you applied the decision criteria to the scenario problem(s).
+Ideally, discuss two scenarios, one where the product was appropriate and one where it wasn't.

     Heading: none; depending on length, you can put this in a separate paragraph or combine this with the previous section into a single paragraph